 This post may contain affiliate links.
 This means I may receive a small commission if products are purchased through them.
 All opinions are honest and remain my own.

 Amazon has definitely taken over the e-commerce scene, but when it comes to your pet supplies, is it really better than Chewy?
 Let’s compare Chewy vs. Amazon pet delivery and see which one is really better.

 I love Amazon.
 I’ve been a prime member for years and order frequently.
 I also love their streaming service.
 Honestly, I subscribe for the streaming and consider the 2-day shipping a bonus.

 I’ve also ordered from Chewy multiple times and I think their service is great, especially for food and litter for my cats.
-You can read my full review of Chewy and my experience with them here.

 |Weekly or Monthly||Weekly or monthly|

 certain products (with larger orders)

 |Delivery||1-3 day shipping, |

 free over $49